Fort Collins seeks Volunteers to Serve on Landmark Preservation Commission

 The City of Fort Collins is looking for volunteers to apply now to serve on the Landmark Preservation Commission.

-Applicants are required to have at least one year of residency within the Fort Collins Growth Management Area in addition to meeting the following background criteria in order to receive eligibility.
+Applicants are required to have at least one year of residency within the Fort Collins Growth Management Area in addition to meeting the following background criteria to receive eligibility.

 - Architecture